librenms/librenms/doc/Support/Configuration.md

 `bad_ifname_regexp` is matched against the ifName value as a regular expression.

 `bad_ifalias_regexp` is matched against the ifAlias value as a regular expression.

+`bad_ifAdminStatus` is matched against the bad_ifAdminStatus value as a regular expression.

 ### Interfaces that shouldn't be ignored